ION28/BLUESPAWN/README.md

 .\BLUESPAWN-client-x64.exe --help
 ```

+### The linuxdev branch

+This branch is currently under active development for Linux clients.
+It is currently not stable or buildable, and is very behind the main branch
+A buildable release is expected soon.

 ### Mitigate Mode
 4. Run the following from your Administrative Command Prompt to audit your system for the presence of many security settings
 ```cmd